 What are the principles of the Sandbox?

 The following principles apply to the Sandbox:

 Well-defined boundary and conditions

 There should be a clearly defined scope of the trial, including:

 - Timing and duration, or expected official launch date of the initiative to the market;

 - Size and type of insurance business, and targeted users.
-While external customers serving as users of the trial can give live and real data for the initiative under trial, other types of users, e.g. selected group of staff of the authorized insurer may also serve the purpose of testing under the Sandbox;
+While external customers serving as users of the trial can give live and real data for the initiative under trial, other types of users, e.g. selected group of staff of the authorized insurer or the licensed insurance broker company may also serve the purpose of testing under the Sandbox;

 - Technology involved;

 - Expected outcome and success criteria of the trial.

 There should be adequate control procedures to achieve the objectives of the relevant supervisory requirements of the IA.